 The Motley Fool, an investment research company, wrote that Litespeed’s founder, Jamie Zimmerman, is known for her “incredible market-beating performance in the early 2000s,” Bloomberg News reported.

 According to the Motley Fool report, “Zimmerman’s event-driven Litespeed Management hedge fund is well-versed in the areas of distressed debt, mergers, and bankruptcy.”
 While it’s possible that Zimmerman sees the struggling Fort Worth-based consumer electronic retailer turning its operations around, the article says, it’s more likely that Litespeed is bottom-feeding.
 “A quick glance at Litespeed Management's betting history shows a series of minimum-to-zero downside risk scenarios,” the Fool report stated.

-RadioShack, which has lost money for seven straight quarters, is being retooled under the guidance of CEO Joseph Magnacca, hired away from Walgreens about a year ago.
+RadioShack, which has lost money for seven consecutive quarters, is being retooled under the guidance of CEO Joseph Magnacca, hired away from Walgreens about a year ago.
 He has shaken up the management team, opened concept stores, secured new financing arrangements and slimmed down inventories.
 The company is expected to report fourth-quarter financial results sometime next month.
-Steve Kaskovich

 The developers of The Lancaster and White Buffalo multifamily projects on the near west side may be headed to the Medical District for another Fort Worth development.

 Lang Partners, under the name Oleander Investments, recently bought the 1.4-acre block bordered by Rosedale Street on the north, Oleander Street on the south, Hurley Avenue on the west and 7th Avenue on the east, according to deed records.

 The land was sold by Southside Associates, whose managing partner is Susan K. Blue, deed records show.
 Lang Partners had the property under contract in May, the deed said.